ColleagueRiley/Software-Rendering/README.md

 On Windows, you'll start by creating a bitmap header, which is used to create a bitmap with a specified format.
 The format structure is used to tell the Windows API how to render the buffer to the screen.

-Finally, you create a Drawing Context Handle (HDC) allocated in memory, this is used for selecting the bitmap later.
+Next, you create a Drawing Context Handle (HDC) allocated in memory, this is used for selecting the bitmap later.

 NOTE: Windows does not need to allocate a buffer because Winapi handles that memory for us.
 You can also allocate the memory by hand.